fredpolicarpo/spring-boot-groovy-baas/README.md

 # Run Local with Gradlew
 This project requires an instance of the database [PostgreSQL](https://www.postgresql.org/).

-The connection data is located on the file [`application.properties`](https://github.com/fredpolicarpo/spring-boot-seed/blob/main/src/main/resources/application.properties)
+The connection data is located in the file [`application.properties`](https://github.com/fredpolicarpo/spring-boot-seed/blob/main/src/main/resources/application.properties)

 If you will use some pre-existent database, just update the [`application.properties`](https://github.com/fredpolicarpo/spring-boot-seed/blob/main/src/main/resources/application.properties) file with the connection data.